Quetiapine, 25 mg 60 pcs

 Contraindications

-– concomitant use with cytochrome P450 isoenzyme inhibitors, including antifungal agents – azole derivatives, erythromycin, clarithromycin, nefazodone, HIV protease inhibitors (see “Interaction with other drugs”). section “Interaction with other medicinal products”).
+• simultaneous use with inhibitors of cytochrome P450 isoenzymes, including antifungals – azole derivatives, erythromycin, clarithromycin, nefazodone, HIV protease inhibitors (see section “Interaction with other drugs”).

 ---|---|